Questions? Call us: (531) 500-4729 or Email us: central@developmentaloutcomes.com

-Shared Living is a service delivery option of Residential Habilitation, delivered in a private home owned or leased by an independent contractor of the agency provider.
-The Shared Living contractor and the participant live together, and the participant shares daily life with the Shared Living family in their home and community.
+Overview Shared Living is a specialized service model under Residential Habilitation.
+In this setting, services are provided in a private home owned or leased by an independent contractor affiliated with our agency.
+Here, the Shared Living contractor and the participant live together, creating a supportive family environment that integrates the participant seamlessly into daily home and community life.

 PROCEDURE